The 100 Most Influential Queer Books of All Time

 Crip Theory: Cultural Signs of Queerness and Disability by Robert McRuer (2006)

 McRuer works in this book to break down compulsory able-bodiedness as an intricate piece in the puzzle of capitalism and compulsory heterosexuality, unpacking its impact on popular protest movements and on cultural touch points such as Queer Eye for the Straight Guy.
-The book draws on so much to really unpack how crip theory can impact so much about how we analyze our world, examining how marginal bodies and sexual identities unsettle the dominant ones and give us the potential for a new way at looking at disability and queerness.
+The book draws on so much to really unpack how crip theory can impact so much about how we analyze our world, examining how marginal bodies and sexual identities unsettle the dominant ones and give us the potential for a new way of looking at disability and queerness.
 McRuer also co-edited the anthology Sex and Disability and wrote The Queer Renaissance: Contemporary American Literature and the Reinvention of Lesbian and Gay Identities.
 He’s considered one of the founding scholars in the field of queer disability studies.

 Content warnings for ableism.